Mrs. Reynolds’ 8th Grade ScienceSyllabus 2013-2014

 (quizzes,class/home work, labs, warm-ups, quizzes)

 Summative Assessments 60%

-The science textbooks arenot utilized often in 8th grade science.
-Students will NOT be issued a book, unlessrequested by parents.
-I have a class setthat may be checked out.
-Glencoe offersan internet textbook for free!
-This also comes in handy when students forgettheir books at school when they have homework.
+The science textbooks are not utilized often in 8th grade science.
+Students will NOT be issued a book, unless requested by parents.
+I have a class set that individuals may check out.
+Glencoe offers an internet textbook for free!
 Check my website for onlinetextbook information.

 www.glencoe.com User Name: TXG08 Password: cR8Buh5swA